Harvey John

 BN41 1BD

 Congratulations on making the brave decision to change your job and getting a great offer.
-Now it’s time to face one of the least enjoyable elements of the process: handing in your notice.
+Now, as you navigate through the various stages of this professional transition, it’s time to tackle one of the less enjoyable aspects: handing in your notice.

 Timing

-Wait until you have received your official offer letter and schedule a meeting to inform your manager about the decision in person.
-Have a letter of resignation ready to formalise the arrangement.
+Once you’ve received the official offer letter, schedule a meeting with your current manager to discuss the decision in person.
+Having a well-drafted letter of resignation ready adds a formal touch to the process, outlining your intention to part ways professionally.

 Be prepared for all possible outcomes